-- ► Keep your distance if the battery becomes deformed or starts to emit smoke. - Evacuate everyone from the immediate area of the fire. - Contact the fire service immediately! - ▶ Use Class fire extinguishers to put out the fire. - Never extinguish damaged batteries with water or allow them to come into contact with water.
+- Keep your distance if the battery becomes deformed or starts to emit smoke. - Evacuate everyone from the immediate area of the fire. - Contact the fire service immediately! - ▶ Use Class fire extinguishers to put out the fire. - Never extinguish damaged batteries with water or allow them to come into contact with water.

-2.8.4 Leaking fluids
+2.7.4 Leaking fluids

-2.8.4.1 Brake fluid
+2.7.4.1 Brake fluid

-- ➤ The brake system must be repaired immediately if brake fluid leaks out.
-Contact your specialist dealer about repair. - ▶ Dispose of leaking brake fluid in an environmentally responsible way in accordance with statutory regulations.
+- The brake system must be repaired immediately if brake fluid leaks out.
+Contact your specialist dealer about repair. - Dispose of leaking brake fluid in an environmentally responsible way in accordance with statutory regulations.
 Ask a specialist dealer for more information.

-2.8.4.2 Oils and lubricants from the fork
+2.7.4.2 Oils and lubricants from the fork

-- ➤ The brake system must be repaired immediately if brake fluid leaks out.
-Contact your specialist dealer about repair. - ▶ Dispose of leaking brake fluid in an environmentally responsible way in accordance with statutory regulations.
+- The brake system must be repaired immediately if brake fluid leaks out.
+Contact your specialist dealer about repair. - Dispose of leaking brake fluid in an environmentally responsible way in accordance with statutory regulations.
 Ask a specialist dealer for more information.

-2.8.4.3 Oils and lubricants from the rear frame damper
+2.7.4.3 Oils and lubricants from the rear frame damper

-▶ Dispose of oils and lubricants which have leaked from the rear frame damper in an environmentally responsible way in accordance with statutory regulations.
+Dispose of oils and lubricants which have leaked from the rear frame damper in an environmentally responsible way in accordance with statutory regulations.
 Ask a specialist dealer for more information.

-Overview 3
+3 Overview

-Figure 2: Pedelec viewed from the right, example
+Figure 2: Pedelec on right - Lacuba E

 - 1 Front wheel

 - 2 Fork

+- 3 Front guard

+- 4 Headlight

-- 3 Handlebars
+- 5 Handlebars

-- Stem
+- 6 Stem

-- 4 5 Frame
+- 7 Frame

-- 6 Seat post
+- 8 Seat post

-- 7 Saddle
+- 9 Saddle